What’s Vegetarian at Texas Roadhouse? (Updated for 2026)

 Special Dietary Requirements and Allergies

 Texas Roadhouse has a good reputation for accommodating special diets, including food allergies, gluten-free needs, and vegetarian or vegan requests.
-Several sides can be made dairy-free on request, and many vegetable options are naturally gluten-free, though the rolls and any breaded or fried items are not.
-Because steaks, ribs, and other meats share the same kitchen, cross-contact is always possible, so tell your server about the severity of any allergy.
+Several sides can be made dairy-free on request, and many vegetable options are naturally gluten-free.
+The rolls and any breaded or fried items are not.
+Steaks, ribs, and other meats share the same kitchen, so cross-contact is always possible.
+Tell your server about the severity of any allergy.
 Texas Roadhouse publishes an allergen and nutrition guide on its official website, which is the most reliable place to confirm current ingredients before you order.

 Tips for Vegetarians at Texas Roadhouse

-- Double-check the seasoned rice and gravies, which can contain meat-based stock, before ordering.
+• Double-check the seasoned rice and gravies, which can contain meat-based broth or stock, before ordering.

 Frequently Asked Questions